Murihiku Regeneration

 What we offer

-Kia Tū Pathway Planning Programme
+Kia Tū Pathway Programme

 Kia Tū is a whānau-centred approach to pathway planning for a purposeful and rewarding life.
 There are both in-school and adult versions of the programme.